Norihiro Yokoyama

 Norihiro Yokoyama (横山典弘; Born February 23, 1968) is a Japanese jockey.
-As of May 2024, he is the oldest jockey in Japan to win a Grade I race.
+As of August 2026, he is the second-oldest jockey in Japan to win a Grade I race, after Yutaka Take.

 Background

 Norihiro was born in a family heavily involved in horse racing, with his father, Tomio being a jockey, as well as his elder brother Yoshikazu being a retired jockey and teacher at the Horse Racing School.
 Two of Norihiro's sons, Kazuo, and Takeshi, are also jockeys.